thiagomanel/fpc/2023.1/labs/word_count/java/README.md

 Before running, make sure you have [Java 11+](https://www.oracle.com/br/java/technologies/javase/jdk11-archive-downloads.html) and [Gradle installed](https://gradle.org/install/).
 Furthermore, confirm that the dataset is ready (see below).

-## If you don't hava gradle installed
+## If you don't have gradle installed

 ```bash
 curl -s "https://get.sdkman.io" | bash